MicrosoftDocs/biztalk-docs/biztalk/core/configuration-error-synchronous-mdn-requested-on-a-one-way-http-receive-port.md

 ---
+description: "Learn more about: Configuration error.
+Synchronous MDN requested on a one way HTTP receive Port"
 title: "Configuration error.
 Synchronous MDN requested on a one way HTTP receive Port | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"